-It’s hard to say ‘no’ to anyone asking for your help, especially a child.
+It’s hard to say ‘no’ to someone asking for your financial help, especially a child.
 For example, your son wants to go to college but needs you to sign for a student loan with him.
-Or your daughter asks you to co-sign on a car loan.
+Or your daughter asks you to co-sign on a car loan for her.
 They each promise to pay the monthly payment so you don’t have to.
 What do you do?

-This is a very emotional issue to struggle with, so try to set your emotions aside.
+This is a very emotional issue that clients struggle with.
+Try to set your emotions aside.
 If you can deal with this situation from a financial standpoint, everyone will come out with a better understanding of where you are coming from.

 If someone asks you to co-sign a loan it’s because their credit is not in good shape.
 If it was, why would they need your credit?
 When you agree to vouch for another person, their credit becomes your credit!
-This means if they do not pay on time your credit will take a negative hit.
+This means that if they do not pay on time it’s your credit that will take a negative hit.
 And if you filed bankruptcy to improve your credit, you may not have another chance to get your credit straight.

 Only agree to co-sign for another’s loan if you can comfortably afford to make the payment all by yourself.
 You have to assume the other person will NOT make the payment, which happens quite frequently.
 If they do make on-time payments, then great.
 But be prepared to make the monthly if they cannot make the payment for any reason.

 Here are some tips on whether you should co-sign for someone else:

 1. Pre-apply for the loan.
-This way you know your interest rate; your interest rate determines your payment.
+This way you know your interest rate.
+The interest rate is a factor in determining your payment.

 2. Calculate the new loan payment.
 There are many loan calculators on the internet.
 With your interest rate you can plug in all the numbers and it will tell you your monthly payment.